Launched in 2012 and headquartered in Montreal, LANDR is a creative platform for modern musicians.

 Team members can jump in to respond emails coming to various aliases throughout the day.

-When you create a team, you can define two types of users: Members, who receive notifications for new messages and Observers, do not receive notifications and see conversations listed in the team inbox only.
+When you create a team, you can define two types of users: Active members, who receive notifications for new messages and Observers, do not receive notifications and see conversations listed in the team inbox only.
 This is perfect for managers who want to monitor the work being done but don't want to be flooded with notifications.

 Not all tools are created equal